Maltose phosphorylase

-Thus, the two substrates of this enzyme are maltose and phosphate, whereas its two products are D-glucose and beta-D-glucose 1-phosphate.
+The two substrates of this enzyme characterised from Neisseria meningitidis and lactobacilli in beer are maltose and orthophosphate (P_{i}).
+Its products are D-glucose and β-D-glucose 1-phosphate.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is maltose:phosphate 1-beta-D-glucosyltransferase.
 This enzyme participates in starch and sucrose metabolism.